 Welcome to the PTQG Library!

 If you are a member of the Pine Tree Quilters Guild and would like to borrow any of the books, slides, videos or patterns listed below, please contact: Debra, Library@mainequilts.org.
-Books will not be available during January 2022.
+Books will not be available during February and March.
 PTQG pays postage (book rate) to send, lender pays return postage.
-Books may be kept for three weeks.
+Books may be kept for eight weeks.
 Out of print library books may not leave the state of Maine.
 The out of print books will be marked with an asterisk.